 The Last Post Fund’s mission is to ensure that no Veteran is denied a dignified funeral and burial, as well as a military gravestone, due to insufficient funds at time of death.
 Its primary mandate is to deliver the Veterans Affairs Canada Funeral and Burial Program which provides funeral, burial and grave marking benefits for eligible Canadian and Allied Veterans.
 In addition to delivering the Funeral and Burial Program, the Last Post Fund supports other initiatives designed to honour the memory of Canadian and Allied Veterans.
-It owns and manages its own military cemetery, the National Field of Honour.
+It owns and manages its own military cemetery, the Last Post Fund National Field of Honour.
 Moreover, the Last Post Fund has created the Unmarked Grave Program which is meant to provide military markers for unmarked Veterans’ graves.
-The early work of the Fund was exclusively supported by private donations.
-Then in 1921, it was federally incorporated and began receiving regular financial support from the Canadian Government.
-Public support allowed the Last Post Fund to expand its operations coast to coast.
-In 1998, the Last Post Fund became the sole administrator of the Veterans Affairs’ Funeral & Burial program.
-A national non-profit organization, the Last Post Fund’s operations are based in four (4) distinct regions, that is, Atlantic, Québec, Ontario and Western.
-Its head office is located in Montreal.
+A national non-profit organization, the Last Post Fund’s operations are based in three cities, that is, Halifax, Montreal and Toronto.
+The National office is located in Montreal.
 The Last Post Fund is supported financially by Veterans Affairs Canada and by private donations.